+The PASA between the Trustee and Capita includes an indemnity from Capita in respect of its Errors and Omissions, the limit of which is agreed by the Trustee and kept under periodic review.

-The Trustee has an approved rectification process adopted where it is necessary to reconcile and correct unit purchases (this is addressed in the Contribution Process).
+I Key Controls Identified by the Trustee of the Atlas Master Trust Procedures performed by Crowe U.K. LLP Result of Testing 26.1 The Trustee has an approved rectification process adopted where it is necessary to reconcile and correct unit purchases (this is addressed in the Contribution Process).

-Root cause analysis of complaints is undertaken by ROSC at each quarterly meeting, in accordance with its Annual Planner.

-In accordance with the Annual Planner, the Trustee reviews the Capita AAF report as part of the review of performance of controls around identifying and rectifying transaction errors.

-Where there are any timing differences between the date of receiving the latest Capita AAF report and the date of approving the master trust assurance report, the Trustee requests a bridging letter from Capita to confirm that there have been no detrimental changes to internal control systems and no widespread systemic administration or IT failures in the intervening period.

-In accordance with the Annual Planner, at each quarterly meeting the ROSC reviews Capita's Administration Report which includes SLA performance and notice of any administration errors.
-This includes details of complaints including any that are attributable to transaction errors (narrative includes any remediation activity).

-Where administration errors are identified, a rectification plan is agreed by ROSC.

-ROSC provides a report of key issues, including those that result in transaction errors, for review at the subsequent Board meeting.

 We obtained and inspected the Contribution Process to confirm it addresses the unit error rectification procedures.
+No exceptions noted 26.2 Root cause analysis of complaints is undertaken by ROSC at each quarterly meeting, in accordance with its Annual Planner.
 We obtained and inspected quarterly meeting minutes to confirm that root cause analysis is undertaken by ROSC.

-We obtained and inspected meeting minutes to confirm that an annual review of the Capita AAF reports has been undertaken by the Trustee.
+No exceptions noted 26.3 In accordance with the Annual Planner, the Trustee reviews the Capita AAF report as part of the review of performance of controls around identifying and rectifying transaction errors.
+We obtained and inspected meeting minutes to confirm that an annual review of the Capita AAF report has been undertaken by the Trustee.
+No exceptions noted 26.4 Where there are any timing differences between the date of receiving the latest Capita AAF report and the date of approving the master trust assurance report, the Trustee requests a bridging letter from Capita to confirm that there have been no detrimental changes to internal control systems and no widespread systemic administration or IT failures in the intervening period.
 We obtained and inspected the bridging letter and confirmed that it has been reviewed by the Trustee.
+No exceptions noted

+26.5 In accordance with the Annual Planner, at each quarterly meeting the ROSC reviews Capita's Administration Report which includes SLA performance and notice of any administration errors.
+This includes details of complaints including any that are attributable to transaction errors (narrative includes any remediation activity).
 We obtained and inspected a sample of Administration Reports to confirm that they include administration errors and meeting minutes to confirm that the Administration Reports have been reviewed by the Trustee.

-We obtained and inspected the rectification plan for administration errors that have been identified in Administration Reports and confirmed that they have beer agreed by ROSC.
+No exceptions noted 26.6 Where administration errors are identified, a rectification plan is agreed by ROSC.
+We obtained and inspected the rectification plan for administration errors that have been identified in Administration Reports and confirmed that they have been agreed by ROSC.
+No exceptions noted 26.7 ROSC provides a report of key issues, including those that result in transaction errors, for review at the subsequent Board meeting.
 We obtained and inspected meeting minutes to confirm that transaction errors have been reported to the Trustee in the report prepared by ROSC.
-No exceptions noted.
+No exceptions noted

-27. The Trustee Board ensures that late and inaccurate contributions are pursued and resolved in accordance with documented procedures.
+Control Objective 27: The Trustee Board ensures that late and inaccurate contributions are pursued and resolved in accordance with documented procedures.
 Late contributions are reported to the trustees.